thequang-ntq/Chatbot-Summary-ntq/README.md

 - **To run this app on Android, you must have an .apk file of this app.
 To have that, follow this video:**
 - **BECAUSE AFTER YOU FILL IN THE CODE WITH YOUR HTTPS LINKS, THE CODE CHANGED, SO YOU MUST BUILD YOUR APK FILE YOURSELF.
 I AM SO SORRY FOR THIS INCONVENIENCE STEPS.** :disappointed_relieved:
 ![apk](assets/files/apk.gif)
-- After that, locale the 'app-release.apk' file in the video (or you can see in the image below):
+- After that, locale the 'app-release.apk' file in your project folder follow the video (or you can see in the image below):
 ![images](screenshots/apk.png)

 - **Or if you want to use the .apk file version using my Firebase, just click the link below:**